mlehotay/ier/IER/IER-diagnostics.md

 * temporally deferred
 * internally catastrophic without outward disruption

-Competence, stability, efficiency, or resilience do **not** imply absence of experience or absence of harm.
+Competence or stability does **not** imply absence of experience or absence of harm.

 ---